cedalo/streamsheets-documentation/source/tutorials/settings.rst

 ----------------------

 Streamsheets comes with 2 different Mosquitto Broker.
 Within  the Streamsheets installation directory in the folder "settings" you can find the mosquitto folder.
-Here the randomly generated password of your Broker is stored for you to see.
+Here the randomly generated password of your Broker is stored.
 To change this use the password manager tool of the mosquitto broker "mosquitto_passwd".
-You can find it here: https://mosquitto.org/man/mosquitto_passwd-1.html
+You can find it `here <https://mosquitto.org/man/mosquitto_passwd-1.html>`_ :